agjtimmers/agjtimmers.github.io/03_propub.markdown

 </div>
 <div>
     <p>
-    Together with <a href="https://www.uu.nl/medewerkers/plugtig">Peter Lugtig</a> and <a href="https://www.uu.nl/staff/EvanKesteren">Erik-Jan van Kesteren</a>, I am working on correcting inferences in volunteer data using geospatial covariates using the <a href="https://www.globeatnight.org/">Globe at Night</a> data.
+    Together with <a href="https://www.uu.nl/medewerkers/plugtig">Peter Lugtig</a> and <a href="https://www.uu.nl/staff/EvanKesteren">Erik-Jan van Kesteren</a>, I am working on correcting inferences in citizen science data using geospatial covariates in the <a href="https://www.globeatnight.org/">Globe at Night</a> data.
     </p>
 </div>